 Living with Type 1 Diabetes: A Daily Reality

-Let’s face it, being a type 1 diabetic shapes every aspect of my life, from the food choices I make to the constant vigilance over my glucose.
-Despite my efforts to maintain a healthy lifestyle and keep my hemoglobin A1c levels within a desirable range of 7-7.5, the reality is that the specter of potential complications loom large.
+Let’s face it, being a type 1 diabetic shapes every aspect of my life, from the food choices I make to the constant vigilance over my blood sugar levels.
+Despite my efforts to maintain a healthy lifestyle and keep my hemoglobin A1c levels within a desirable range of 7-7.5, the reality is that the specter of potential complications looms large.

 Planning for the Future: The Importance of Life Insurance

-Acknowledging the uncertainties inherent in life, particularly with a chronic illness in the picture, my husband and I embarked on the journey of obtaining life insurance coverage.
+Acknowledging the uncertainties inherent in life, particularly with a chronic illness in the picture, my husband and I embarked on the arduous journey of obtaining life insurance coverage.
+Armed with the guidance of a close friend who is a licensed insurance agent, we initially approached the process with cautious optimism.

 Facing Rejection and Resilience

-The subsequent denial from another insurance provider only compounded my dismay, leaving me questioning the fairness of a system that seemed to penalize me solely based on my medical history (something that was outside of my control).
+The subsequent denial from another insurance provider only compounded my dismay, leaving me questioning the fairness of a system that seemed to penalize me solely based on my medical history.
+Yet, amidst the disappointment, a beacon of hope emerged in the form of an agent willing to appeal the decision on my behalf.

 Triumph Over Adversity: A Lesson in Persistence